hh-development/python-api-wrapper-examples/README.md

 * [`get_all_accounts.py`](/examples/get_all_accounts.py) Shows how to get all the account names and IDs your API key has access to.
 * [`runsheet_laps.py`](/examples/runsheet_laps.py) Console application that walks the user through finding a run, then computes the average lap time for the run and writes the result to a variable on the run.
 * [`get_setups.py`](/examples/get_setups.py) Console application that walks the user through finding setup information by selecting the championship, event and car of interest.
+* [`get_run_setups.py`](/examples/get_run_setups.py) Console application that walks the user through finding setup information by selecting the championship, event and session, and car of interest.
+Displays how many runs each car has in the selected session and returns only the setups attached to found runs.